kmcos/kmcos/doc/source/installation/installation.rst

  kmcos-install-dependencies-ubuntu

-Installation on openSUSE 12.1 Linux
+Installation on openSUSE 12.1 Linux (Deprecated Instructions)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On a recent openSUSE some dependencies are distributed a little